FICO Score vs. Credit Score: What’s the Difference?

 Yes, irresponsible credit card use can lead to a damaging debt spiral — but responsible credit card use (only charging what you can afford; paying your bill in full each month) can reward you immensely for your everyday spending.

-If you have high credit scores, you could get cards like the Chase Sapphire Reserve Card (Review), which offers a signup bonus worth $1,500 in travel, or the Citi® Double Cash Card (Review), which offers 2% cash back on every purchase.
+If you have high credit scores, you could get cards like the Chase Sapphire Reserve® (Review), which offers a signup bonus worth hundreds in travel, or the Citi® Double Cash Card – 18 month BT offer (Review), which offers 2% cash back on every purchase (1% back when you make purchases, and 1% back when you pay as long as you pay at least the minimum due on time).

 Not there yet?
 Don’t worry.
 Focus on building credit slowly and strategically.
 The best credit cards will be waiting for you when you’re ready.